Schr\"odinger equation on noncompact symmetric spaces: Pointwise estimates of the Schr odinger kernel

 where $J$ denotes the Jacobian of the exponential map $\mathfrak{p}\rightarrow{G/K}$, which is given by

 and $\{R_{+}^{z}\,|\,z\in\mathbb{C}\}$ denotes the analytic family of Riesz distributions on $\mathbb{R}$, which is defined by

 This parametrix was constructed and used in various settings, see for instance \cite{Ber1977,Hor1994,CGM2001}.
-We refer to \cite[Appendix B]{AnZh2020} for details about the wave propagator $\cos{(t\sqrt{-\Delta})}$ associated to the unshifted Laplacian $\Delta$ on noncompact symmetric spaces and notice that the same results hold for $\cos{(t\mathbf{D})}$.
+We refer to \cite[Appendix B]{AnZh2020} for the details about the wave propagator $\cos{(t\sqrt{-\Delta})}$ associated to the unshifted Laplacian $\Delta$ on non-compact symmetric spaces.
+Notice that the same results hold for $\cos{(t\mathbf{D})}$.
 Specifically \eqref{S3.2 Parametrix} is an asymptotic expansion

 where the coefficients $U_{k}$ are $\Ad{K}$-invariant smooth functions on $\mathfrak{p}$, which are bounded together with their derivatives, while the remainder satisfies

 Let us split up

 in \eqref{S3.2 Kernel (wave)} by means of a smooth partition of unity $1=\chi_{0}+\chi_{1}+\chi_{\infty}$ on $\mathbb{R}$ such that